 Canadian Olympic Medal Count

-Roper made her Olympic debut with the eight in 2016, finishing fifth in Rio, thus far the highlight of her career.
+Roper made her Olympic debut with the eight in 2016, finishing fifth in Rio.
 She returned to the world championship podium in 2017, winning silver with the eight.
 Another silver followed at the 2018 World Championships, bringing her career total to five world championship medals in the big boat.
-Those last two races make her most proud because the crew overcame challenges to race well.

 In 2019, Roper helped Canada qualify the eight for Tokyo 2020 with a fourth-place finish at the world championships.